 If you look at tons of Bollywood movies (especially movies like Om Shanti Om), then you will realize that the concept of reincarnation is prevalent across India.
 It’s not just in India, however, there are tribes across the globe that accept rebirth as a form of natural phenomenon.

 What really is reincarnation?
 It comes from the Latin language which means “entering the flesh again”.
-For Hindus, the process is known as ‘punarjanma’.
-It’s been explained in details in the Hindu scripts, more so when Lord Vishnu incarnated times and again in human form to protect people from evil.
+For Hindus, the process is known as ‘Punarjanma’.
+It’s been explained in detail in the Hindu scripts, more so when Lord Vishnu incarnated times and again in human form to protect people from evil.